 In the employer-employee relationship, the employer broke an implicit bond of good faith and fair dealing.
 The good faith bond is open to interpretation, which opens the door to proving unjust termination for a dismissal that was either intentional or without fair cause.

-Wrongful Termination lawsuits can be difficult to prove.
-You should hire an experienced wrongful termination lawyer with extensive experience and thorough knowledge of both state and federal employment and civil rights laws, as well as familiarity with court decisions in cases similar to yours.
+Wrongful Termination lawsuits in California can be difficult to prove.
+You should hire an experienced Los Angeles wrongful termination lawyer with extensive experience and thorough knowledge of both state and federal employment and civil rights laws, as well as familiarity with court decisions in cases similar to yours.

 Gainful work is a fundamental human right and should not be revoked on the basis of a whim or prejudice.
-The right Employment Lawyer will defend a state's citizens' right to work in a non-hostile atmosphere without fear of losing their jobs for no cause.
-Employment protection is essential for a healthy and vibrant economy, and the right Employment Lawyer will fight for it if it is being denied to you unfairly.
+The right Employment Lawyer in Los Angeles will defend a state's citizens' right to work in a non-hostile atmosphere without fear of losing their jobs for no cause.
+Employment protection is essential for a healthy and vibrant economy, and the right Los Angeles wrongful termination lawyer will fight for it if it is being denied to you unfairly.

 Damages in Cases of Wrongful Termination